 Some students need to separate from the University during the course of their studies.
 While the reasons vary, as long as a student has not been permanently dismissed, the University seeks to determine the best time and manner for a student to return to the rigors of full-time study.
-To that end, the Readmission Committee, which is chaired by the Office of Undergraduate Admissions, is comprised of those offices involved in the student’s separation.
+To that end, the Review Committee for Returning Students, which is chaired by the Office of Undergraduate Admissions, is comprised of those offices involved in the student’s separation.
 This process enables all parties to be involved in determining whether the student is most fully prepared to return for that semester.

-A student who has discontinued study in a degree-seeking program at Notre Dame and is now seeking readmission must be approved by all of the following offices:
+A student who has discontinued study in a degree-seeking program at Notre Dame and is now seeking to return full-time to their studies must be approved by all of the following offices:

 - The College to which the student applies